ForbesLindesay/atdatabases/docs/pg-typed.md

 ### one()

 Return a single record (or null).
 If multiple records in the table match `whereValues`, an error is thrown.
 If no records match `whereValues`, `null` is returned.
-This is useful if you want to do `.findOne` but only need a sub-set of the fields.
+This is useful if you want to do `.findOne` but only need a sub-set of the columns.

 ```typescript
 import db, {users} from './database';